thomyg/agent-instructor/README.md

 ![Settings](<assets/Agent Instructor Settings.png>)

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes

 ### 0.0.1

 Initial preview release of the Agent Instructor VS Code extension

+## Known Issues

+If you encounter any issues please leave a new issue